ByteSizedDev/The_Irish_Cookie_Store/README.md

 ## Colours

 * The project is mainly done in black and white.
-The background is white and the font is back
+The background is white and the font is back.

 * Colors come from the images been used in the project.